top of page

 IMG_9418.jpg

-Elizabeth joined the team as a MS student in Fall 2020.
-Elizabeth is using lab-based physiology experiments to characterize temperature- and mass-dependence of consumption and respiration of Mexican tetras (Astyanax mexicanus).
-The goal of this research is to understand the northern range limit of this species—the only of its family native to the United States—and forecast how climate change may shift this limit northward.
+Karmann joined the team as a doctoral student in July 2023.
+She is using lab-based physiology experiments to characterize temperature- and mass-dependence of consumption and respiration of four darter and minnow species endemic to the Southern Appalachians.
+The goal of this research is to understand elevational range limit of this species and forecast how climate change may shift these limits upslope.

-Garrett will be joining the team as a MS student in January 2022.
-His thesis research will use lab-based physiology experiments to characterize thermal sensitivity of spring-associated fishes and field-based monitoring of stream temperature regimes to characterize thermal exposure.
-Integrating sensitivity and exposure data provides a comprehensive view of spatially-explicit and species-specific vulnerability to warming, which will inform conservation actions to mitigate climate change, land use change, and groundwater management.
+Riley joined the team as an MS student in August 2025.
+He is using lab-based physiology experiments to characterize the temperature dependence of metabolic scope for five spring-associated fishes endemic to central and south Texas.
+Riley is also continuing temperature monitoring in the field that has been going on since 2022.
+The goal of this research is to estimate thermal optima for these species and determine whether current distributions of these species place them below, at, or above these optima.
+This research will provide a comprehensive view of spatially-explicit and species-specific vulnerability to warming, which will inform conservation actions to mitigate climate change, land use change, and groundwater management.

 bottom of page